-- Property that is being depreciated under the pre-1987 rules. - Any residential rental property, nonresidential real property, or railroad gradings and tunnel bores.

-• Property that is placed in service and disposed of within the same tax year.
+- Property that is being depreciated under a method other than MACRS. - Any residential rental property, nonresidential real property, or railroad gradings and tunnel bores. - Property that is placed in service and disposed of within the same tax year.

 The mid-quarter convention treats all property placed in service (or disposed of) during any quarter as placed in service (or disposed of) on the midpoint of that quarter.
 However, no depreciation is allowed under this convention for property that is placed in service and disposed of within the same tax year.